Cura, 2019 – ongoing

-Action, first performed in Mexico city, Mexico, 2019
+Action, first performed by the artist in Mexico city, Mexico, 2019

 Video documentation: Full HD video with sound, 5'16''